-Take a look at our Kingman, AZ veterinary hospital!
+Take a virtual visit or our Kingman, Arizona veterinary hospital!

 Check out our practice to see where we treat your pet!

 Upon your pet’s arrival to Kingman Animal Hospital you will be welcomed by one or more of our friendly customer care members in our spacious lobby.
 Once we have your pet checked in we will accompany you to one of our three exam rooms where one of our friendly technicians will go over any concerns you have with your pet.
 One of our doctors will address these concerns and perform any needed treatments in our treatment area.
 We also have added a comfort/quiet room for our clients and pets that have made end of life decisions or need to discuss critical health issues with their pet.
 This room provides a quiet area with an outside door to help during the sad and difficult times you may have with your pet.
 No matter if you are here for first puppy visit, an annual wellness visit, an unexpected issue or an end of life time; Our trained staff will be here for you every step of your pet’s life.

 If your pet needs any treatments done during his or her stay, he or she will be brought back to our treatment area.
 This is the area that our team of licensed technicians and assistants will perform the procedures ordered by the veterinarian to keep your pet healthy and happy.
 Our team is built with 3 experienced certified technicians with over 13 years experience each in veterinary care and customer service and 5 veterinary assistants that have been trained and mentored by our CVTs and doctors.
 Each technician is trained in all areas of the hospital including radiography, dentistry, anesthesia, laboratory and so much more.
 You can feel comfortable knowing your pet is cared for by a well trained staff that loves animals as much as you do.